Our mission is to make it easy to build meaningful legacies while making legacy giving the norm, not the exception.

-Gavin is a co-founder and company COO.
-He coordinates work between project teams and advocates for Giving Docs' non-profit and corporate partners.
+Gavin is a co-founder and COO of Giving Docs.
+He coordinates work between project teams and advocates for Giving Docs' nonprofit and corporate partners.

-Gavin earned his JD from the University of Oregon and a BS in International Business from Linfield College.
-One of his first legal jobs involved tracking down the owners of 6,000 orphaned wills.
-He volunteers locally as a Spanish teacher and business coach.
-He has founded and ran new technology businesses in digital media, biotech, and intellectual property.
+Gavin has founded and run several new technology businesses in digital media, bio-tech, and intellectual property.
+After completing his JD at the University of Oregon, one of his first legal jobs involved tracking down the owners of 6,000 orphaned wills.
+A resident of Austin, Texas, Gavin volunteers locally as a Spanish teacher and business coach.